-In order to achieve this goal and to provide the growing number of students (1566 students participated in group tutoring during AY `16-17) equitable access to group tutoring, Academic Tutoring modified the process by which students request tutoring at the beginning of a semester.
+In order to achieve this goal and to provide the growing number of students (The Tutoring Program filled 1,792 tutoring requests, serving 1,272 undergraduate students in AY '17-18) equitable access to group tutoring, Academic Tutoring modified the process by which students request tutoring at the beginning of a semester.

 - Once the open access period ends and registered students receive group and/or waitlist assignment(s), the tutoring portal will switch to a first-come first-served approach for all students.